fabric8io/fabric8/docs/arquillian.md

 ### Configuring the extension

-The plugin can be configured using the traditional arquillian.xml, via system properties or evnironment variables (in that particular order).
+The plugin can be configured using the traditional arquillian.xml, via system properties or environment variables (in that particular order).
 Which means that for every supported configuration parameter, the arquillian.xml will be looked up first, if it doesn't contain an entry, the system properties will be used.
 If no result has been found so far the environment variables will be used.